FolkComputer/folk/README.md

   - dependencies? transactions?
 - fix printing to stdout
 - clock time?
+  - hold it in sysmon?
+  - **-> marching ants animation**
 - When priorities? deadlines?
 - ~~C objects accessible across When boundary?~~
   - ~~plan: use unknown to catch calls to refs?~~
   - ~~inculcate ref with thread id? lock ref hashtable in foreign process, make proxy with C functions? this is so weird~~
   - ~~make ref ids bigger?~~
+  - consistent name for sustain/ttl/remove-later
 - ~~implement Collect -> labels~~
   - use some sort of timer?
 - ~~thread monitoring (what threads are running what? what threads are blocked?)~~
-- spin up new threads if most/all existing threads are OS-blocked
+- ~~spin up new threads if most/all existing threads are OS-blocked~~
-  - reuse old thread slots
+  - reap threads that got caught up on some long-running activity so that we aren't just monotonically growing thread count
 - ~~destructors~~
 - event statements
 - ~~transactions, causality, or Commit~~ Hold!
-- fix segfault (memory leak?) after a while
+- **fix memory leak (10MB/second)**
   - ~~garbage collect on list resize~~
   - free Clauses (match-local arenas to allocate from?)
-- cache statements on each interpreter
+  - **immutable shared objects?** or cache per-thread?
 - performance analysis
   - perf/speedscope
   - have some kind of label-based, cross-thread fps counter
   - RAM monitor
 - clean up shader reference errors (use trick from main?)
 - ~~port camera-usb / camera-rpi split & backends, for gadget~~
-- time-to-live / sustain? need to keep keyboard from unloading
+- port camera throughput fix from folk1